Emergent Software

 When to Use IaaS

-Some companies use legacy software and, as such, can’t easily migrate to SaaS or PaaS.
-IaaS can help them maintain these systems by providing the required infrastructure that supports a wide range of software and operating systems.
+Some organizations rely on legacy software that cannot easily move to SaaS or PaaS.
+IaaS can support these systems by providing flexible infrastructure that can run a wide range of operating systems, databases, and application architectures.

 You may also like: What Is IaaS?
 Infrastructure as a Service Explained